skynet0x01/tugarecon/README.md

 # Version
 0.1 beta

-During the development phase, we would like to invite users to help test the beta version of the application.
+During the development phase, we would like to invite all of you, to help test the beta version of the application.

 More modules will be added!
 New features!